splunk/splunk-operator/docs/Ingress.md

 ```

 If you'd like to encrypt the S2S connections from your forwarders, you can use
-Istio to terminate and forward the traffic for you.
+Istio to terminate TLS and forward the traffic for you.
 Just modify your `Gateway`
 to use `TLS` instead of `TCP`:

 ```yaml